Whether you're a genealogist, researcher, student or simply have questions about Ohio history, our Archives & Library are here to help.

 We also offer research services, genealogy workshops and help in answering your research questions by email or phone.
 Our experienced reference staff can help bring history to life by connecting you with original sources in our collection.

-The Ohio History Connection Archives & Library will reopen beginning June 30 by appointment only.
+The Ohio History Connection Archives & Library is open by appointment only.

 Wednesdays 12:30 pm - 3 pm